-We do not elaborate very much on the acquisition of the "vertical" and the "horizontal" direction: the elaboration of such information of position is not the focus of our example.
-So, for the cellular automaton we use an anisotropic neighborhood that makes explicit such directions.
-For the amorphous medium, we rely on the coordinate on each node.
-For the cellular complex, some walls of the cells are labeled and we rely on this label for the asymetric growth (this labels are explicitly propagated during the growth).
-Obviously, acquiring an information of position by local means in an initial symmetric medium, is a problem by itself, see for instance [61, 43, 2, 36].
-But the implementation of the various algorithms proposed in the literature is straightforward.
+We will not elaborate here on the preliminary acquisition of "vertical" and "horizontal" directions, as this type of positional information is not the focus of our example.
+Therefore, in the cellular automata model, we will use an anisotropic neighborhood that makes these directions explicit; in the amorphous medium model, we will rely on the coordinates of each node; and in the cellular complex model, some cell walls will receive labels (which will be explicitly propagated) to guide the asymmetric growth.
+Obviously, acquiring positional information by local means in an initial symmetric medium is a problem in itself (see for instance [62, 44, 2, 14, 37]), but the implementation of the various algorithms proposed in the literature is relatively straightforward.
+All examples presented here are actual MGS programs (the MGS interpreter and documentation are accessible at http://mgs.spatial-computing.org).

-All the code presented here are actual MGS programs.
-The MGS interpreter, as well as numerous other examples are accessible from the MGS web page: mgs.spatial-computing.org record Cell = { cpt_V , cpt_H }